 Severe ankle sprains (grade 3) have obvious bruising, accompanied by diffuse swelling and tenderness around the joint.
 The joint is obviously less mobile.
 Children with a severe ankle sprain are usually unable to bear weight on the ankle.

 Mild sprains usually heal within 2 weeks (often sooner).
-Moderate sprains usually heal within 4 weeks (and often sooner than that).
+Moderate ones usually heal within 4 weeks (and often sooner than that).
 Severe sprains usually last longer than a month, and some will not heal without surgery.

 A sprain may sometimes be diagnosed based on the story and the physical examination.
 Sometimes x-rays or other imaging studies are needed to clarify the diagnosis and rule out a fracture.

 Rest, ice, compression, and elevation (R.I.C.E.) are the foundation of sprain treatment.
 Moderate or severe sprains may need a splint or a cast to hold the injured joint in the right position for healing.
 Exercises are often prescribed to speed healing.
-Some moderate or severe sprains may also benefit from physical therapy.
+Some moderate or severe injuries may also benefit from physical therapy.

 Some children with severe sprains require surgery to repair the damaged ligament.